Skip to main content

 Exposomics, Pollution and Agriculture (EPA)

-The Exposomics, Pollution, and Agriculture (EPA) group is dedicated to comprehending pollution sources and the pivotal processes influencing their impact on the environment.
-Our research spans from environmental chemistry to analytical chemistry, utilizing non-target screening and metabolomic methods to discern the effects of pollutants on both the environment and human health.
-Our approaches include 3 main research lines: • Biogeochemistry of pollutants: investigates the fate, transport and impact of mercury and trace metals in aquatic ecosystems, with a particular focus on human exposure in regions affected by gold mining.
-This research entails the development of innovative samplers for pollutant detection. • Nature based solutions (NBS) and Agriculture: explores the use of NBS to reduce surface and groundwater pollution as well as the impact of chemical and biological pollutants on agricultural yield, crop metabolism, soil and human health. • Human Biomonitor
+The Exposomics, Pollution, and Agriculture (EPA) group focuses on understanding pollution sources and the key processes influencing their environmental and health impacts.
+Our research spans environmental and analytical chemistry, using non-target screening and metabolomics to assess pollutant effects on ecosystems and humans.
+We focus on three main research lines: • Biogeochemistry of pollutants: studies the fate, transport, and impact of mercury and trace metals in aquatic systems, especially in gold mining areas, and develops passive samplers for detection. • Nature-based solutions (NBS) and Agriculture: examines NBS to reduce water pollution and the effects of chemical and biological pollutants on crop yield, metabolism, soil, and health. • Human Biomonitoring and Exposomics: develops analytical workflows to explore human chemical exposure and its links to environmental and health outcomes

 Main specialization